Our Services

 Emotional exhaustion can disrupt your body's finely tuned stress and sleep systems, leading to sudden sleep attacks or microsleeps.
 Understanding the science behind this connection empowers you to:

-If emotional exhaustion or unexpected sleepiness is affecting your quality of life, try using a Medically approved LLM Symptom Checker Chat Bot for personalized guidance on your symptoms—and always consult a healthcare professional for serious or life-threatening concerns.
+If emotional exhaustion or unexpected sleepiness is affecting your quality of life, use Ubie's AI-powered symptom checker to explore possible causes and get guidance on whether you should see a healthcare professional—and always consult a doctor for serious or life-threatening concerns.

 (References)